Cold Brew vs Iced Coffee: What's the Difference?

 Iced coffee is brewed hot, just like a standard cup of drip coffee.
 Once the extraction is complete, the coffee is either cooled in a refrigerator or poured directly over a large amount of ice.
 The use of hot water extracts more of the acids and aromatic compounds in the coffee, giving the drink a bright and crisp character similar to traditional brewed coffee.

-When browsing a menu, you may see Nitro Cold Brew listed near these options.
-This is standard cold brew that has been infused with nitrogen gas through a pressurized tap.
+You may also see nitro cold brew on café menus.
+This is cold brew infused with nitrogen gas through a pressurized tap.

 The nitrogen does not significantly change the flavor of the coffee, but it creates a thicker, creamy texture and a cascading visual effect similar to a stout beer.
 Nitro cold brew is usually served without ice so the smooth, velvety texture remains intact.